katholt/srst2/README.md

   --mlst_definitions MLST_DEFINITIONS
                         ST definitions for MLST scheme (required if mlst_db supplied and you want to calculate STs)

-  --ignore_last         Flag to ignore last column of ST definitions table
-                        (e.g. sometimes an additional column is added to indicate clonal complex, which is not part of the ST definition).

   --gene_db GENE_DB [GENE_DB ...]
                         Fasta file/s for gene databases (optional)